demahom18/demahom18/README.md

 ## About me 💬

 My name is Mohamed Donzo and I live in Quebec, Canada.
-I started to<br> code in march 2020 during the first quarantine, and haven't stop<br>
+I started to<br> code in march 2020 during the first quarantine, and haven't stop since.<br>
-since.
 I had fun with java for a few months and finally decided to focus on <br>
 javascript and its environment

 ## Competences ✨: